meryamkaddoum-max/DBMS_09/README.md

 **Question 4.1:** The `_refresh_all()` method is called in `__init__` and makes three HTTP requests before `mainloop()` starts.
 In what scenario could this block the UI from appearing?
 How would you fix it?

 > *Your answer:*
+> If the API server is slow, unreachable, or the network connection is delayed, the HTTP requests may block before mainloop() starts, preventing the GUI from appearing.
+A better solution is to start the GUI first and perform the HTTP requests in a background thread or schedule them with after() so the interface remains responsive.

 **Question 4.2:** When `api.post_produktion()` raises an exception (e.g. `409 Conflict` due to insufficient parts), `messagebox.showerror` displays the error to the user.
 Look at the `requests` library documentation: what type of exception does `raise_for_status()` raise, and what attribute contains the server's response body?

 > *Your answer:*
+raise_for_status() raises a requests.exceptions.HTTPError.
+The server response is available through the exception's response attribute (for example, e.response.text or e.response.json()).
 ---

 ## 5 – Walk Through All Endpoints